zenno-astronautics/metalang99/README.md

 int main(void) {}
 ```

 Epilepsy is a functional programming language aimed at C99/C++11 preprocessor metaprogramming.
-It provides basic and compound data types, control expressions, collections, boolean logic, and other stuff.
+It provides basic and compound data types, control expressions, collections, boolean logic, and other stuff typically found in normal programming languages.

 ## Motivation